About Dr. Marshall Teitelbaum

 Outside the Office

-Outside the office, Dr. T is an avid snorkeler and grows tropical fruit in his backyard, including bananas, pineapples, and black sapote.
+Outside the office, Dr. T grew up as an avid snorkeler and loves the water.
+He keeps aquariums, bakes, and grows tropical fruit in his backyard, including bananas, pineapples, and black sapote.
 You'll also notice his cartoon socks.
 He wears a different pair every day.

 Credentials